fpoirotte/cryptal/docs/src/Usage.rst

 Miscelleanous features
 ======================

-In addition to the filters listed above, Cryptal also provides the following
+In addition to the ones listed above, Cryptal also provides the following
 filters:

 *   ``cryptal.binify`` can be used to convert an hexadecimal-encoded string